rakoo/rakoshare/README.md

 Tested on Linux.

+[x] On-the-fly encryption with [spiped](https://github.com/dchest/spipe)

 Development Roadmap
 -------------------

 *  Encryption

-    * Encrypting the communications is of course expected, but something more interesting will be to encrypt data at-rest, so it can be shared with untrusted parties
+    * Encryption of the data at-rest is desirable to send data to untrusted servers.

 *  Capabilities

-    * The ids should have built-in capabilities, allowing holders to either being able to read and write, only read, or only store the content (without being able to decipher it)
+    * The ids should have built-in capabilities, allowing holders to either being able to read and write, only read, or only store the content (without being able to decipher it).
+      Currently, everyone who can enter the swarm can read the content;
+      Store capa is not yet implemneted.

 *  Speed
     * Rakoshare is currently naive in how the folders are checked, there